rwbl/domoticz-homeautomation-workbook/README.md

 * Use bindings like MQTT, Astro, Philips Hue.
 * Use Node-RED as an alternative script engine and User Interface.
 * Use a, to be determined, Domoticz Android App (native client).
-* Create advanced User Interfaces, i.e. Node-RED, Bootstrap …
+* Create advanced User Interfaces, i.e. Node-RED, Bootstrap and others.
-* Scripting using Python, Lua, dzVents, JavaScript.
+* Scripting using Python, Lua, dzVents, JavaScript - with dzVents as target.

 ### Credits
 To the developers of Domoticz and to all sharing information about Domoticz.
 Without these, it would not be possible to build this project and write the workbook.